Ostorlab/agent_osv/README.md

 ### Build directly from the repository

- 1. To build the nuclei agent you need to have [ostorlab](https://pypi.org/project/ostorlab/) installed in your machine.  if you have already installed ostorlab, you can skip this step.
+ 1. To build the OSV agent you need to have [ostorlab](https://pypi.org/project/ostorlab/) installed in your machine.  if you have already installed ostorlab, you can skip this step.

 ```shell
 pip3 install ostorlab